LuukvE/file-analysis-pipeline/README.md

 A secure, scalable pipeline for your existing data analysis engine.

-This is a prototype aimed at importing files from desktop computers, delivering them to a scalable network of processors for analysis and sending back the results.
+This is a prototype aimed at importing files from desktop computers, delivering them to a scalable network of processors for analysis and sending back results.
 Supports both cloud- and on-premise Docker containers.
 All authentication and communication is provided by AWS IAM, S3 and DynamoDB services.

 ## Features